tannergaucher/photography-nft-platform/README.md

 - [ ] As the artist, I can upload my prints to the marketplace
 - [ ] As the artist, I can set the price of my prints
 - [ ] As the artist, I can set the number of prints available
-- [ ] As the artist, I earn a royalty fee when my prints are sold on the secondary market, at a rate of bidPrice - originalPrice / 2
+- [ ] As the artist, I earn a royalty fee when my prints are sold on the secondary market, at a rate of bid price - original price / 2
 - [ ] As the artist, I act as escrow for prints sold on the secondary market, and accept the transaction when the former owner accepts the bid and mails the print to the artist, at which point the artist accepts the transaction and mails the print to the new owner

 ### Collector